-Many of us find the section rate in our unit is touching or even crossing the 30% of all births.
-With a WHO target of 10-15% alarm bells should be ringing but many midwives see the rise of intervention as something beyond their control.
+Many of us find section rates in our units is rising towards or even passing 30% of all births.
+With a WHO target of 10-15% alarm bells should be ringing, but many midwives see the rise of intervention as something beyond their control.

 It's not.
 The most common reason for "failure to progress" is malpostion.
 Underlying most cases of malposition are a number of simple biomechanical issues that can be influenced by position and movements.
 I have been using these techniques in my own practice for many years and have to stop colleagues from saying "Oh there you are Molly, working your magic again".